-Buying a home can be nervous pain for most home buyers, especially for Tennessee first time home buyers.
-Below we have outlines some steps of the loan process to help give applicants a snapshot on what to expect.
-We will also briefly discuss some of the most popular Tennessee first time buyer programs in 2019.
+Buying a home can be a stressful time for most home buyers, especially for first-time home buyers.
+Below we have outlined some steps of the loan process to help give applicants a snapshot of what to expect.
+We will also briefly discuss some of the most popular Tennessee first-time buyer programs in 2022.

 Mortgage Application – Applying & Pre-Qualification.